I spent most of my career stressed and frustrated, thinking ahead to the day when I could quit my job and feel “free.”

 I couldn’t have done this on my own.
 The task I set my mind to was far too hard, and I simply lacked the skills to do it.
 Even the best teachers in the world couldn’t “save me” from my obsessive mind, but I owe my life to them because they taught me how to build my own solutions to tame it.

-If you’re interested in that sort of advice, check out what we’re doing here.
+If you’re interested in that sort of advice, you can learn more here.

 No matter how you go after this topic, know, with absolutely certainty, that you are in control, and with practice you can think and feel exactly how you choose.